Zoe Panagiota (aka Betty) Nigianni

 en

-Zoe Panagiota Nigianni was born in Athens, Greece, eldest of three, her parents being originally from the Peloponnese, a mountainous area surrounded by the Mediterranean sea; her grandparents from her father's side fought in the Greek resistance to the German occupation and the civil war afterwards.
-She received academic training in the fine arts at the National Technical University of Athens (NTUA), with artists Vlassis Caniaris and Sotiris Sorogkas; and studied architectural and visual art theory with Peter Salter as Head of Architecture at UEL.
-She has studied philosophy at the University of Athens and the University of Amsterdam.
+I was born in Athens, Greece, on 27 January 1974, the eldest of three daughters.
+My parents were from the Peloponnese, a Greek mountainous area surrounded by the Mediterannean sea.
+I received academic training in the fine arts at the National Technical University of Athens (NTUA), with artists Vlassis Caniaris and Sotiris Sorogkas.
+I studied architectural and visual art theory with Peter Salter as Head of Architecture at UEL.
+More recently, I studied philosophy at the University of Athens and the University of Amsterdam.

 research